Claude on Amazon Bedrock: Everything You Need to Know

 print(response["output"]["text"])

-# Citations are in response["citations"] — each one maps text back to the source chunk
+# Citations are in response["citations"] — maps text back to source chunks

 Built-in citations

-One of the most useful features of Bedrock Knowledge Bases is the automatic citation system.
-The citations array in the response tells you exactly which S3 document and which chunk each part of Claude’s answer came from — critical for compliance use cases and for debugging hallucinations.
+The citations array in the response tells you exactly which S3 document and chunk each part of Claude’s answer came from — critical for compliance use cases and debugging hallucinations.

 Security & Compliance

-For many organisations — especially in healthcare, finance, and government — the ability to use a model like Claude isn’t just a performance decision.
+For many organisations — especially in healthcare, finance, and government — using a model like Claude isn’t just a performance decision.
 It’s a compliance decision.
-Bedrock is designed for exactly this context, with multiple layers of isolation and a set of compliance certifications that cover most enterprise requirements.
+Bedrock is designed for exactly this context.

 VPC Endpoints (PrivateLink)

 Create an interface VPC endpoint for Bedrock so all inference traffic routes through your private VPC — no public internet exposure.
-Endpoint policies let you restrict which models and operations the endpoint serves.
+Endpoint policies restrict which models and operations the endpoint serves.

 Data not used for training

-By default, AWS does not use your prompts or completions to train foundation models.
+AWS does not use your prompts or completions to train foundation models by default.
 Your data stays in your AWS account and is not shared with Anthropic or other model providers.

 HIPAA eligibility

-Bedrock is included in the AWS HIPAA BAA, making it eligible for workloads that involve Protected Health Information (PHI).
-Verify the current list of HIPAA-eligible services before building.
+Bedrock is included in the AWS HIPAA BAA, making it eligible for workloads involving Protected Health Information (PHI).
+Verify the current eligible services list before building.

 Encryption at rest & in transit

 All data is encrypted in transit using TLS 1.2+.
-At rest, you can use AWS-managed keys or your own KMS Customer Managed Keys (CMK) for Knowledge Bases and fine-tuning data.
+At rest, use AWS-managed keys or your own KMS Customer Managed Keys (CMK) for Knowledge Bases and fine-tuning data.

 IAM permission model

 Fine-grained IAM policies control access at the model level.
-You can restrict a Lambda to Haiku only, prevent specific roles from accessing Opus, or require MFA for model access changes.
+Restrict a Lambda to Haiku only, prevent roles from accessing Opus, or require MFA for model access changes.

 AWS CloudTrail

-Every model invocation, Knowledge Base query, and Agent action is logged in CloudTrail.
-This gives you a full audit trail — who called what model, with what parameters, and when.
+Every model invocation, Knowledge Base query, and Agent action is logged in CloudTrail — a full audit trail of who called what model, with what parameters, and when.

 Model invocation logging

-Bedrock also supports model invocation logging — an opt-in feature that saves full request and response payloads to an S3 bucket or CloudWatch Logs.
+Bedrock supports model invocation logging — an opt-in feature that saves full request and response payloads to S3 or CloudWatch Logs.
 Invaluable for debugging, auditing, and post-hoc analysis.
-Enable it per region in the Bedrock console settings.
+Enable it per region in the Bedrock console.

 Bedrock Guardrails

 Even with a safety-focused model like Claude, enterprise deployments often need additional, configurable safeguards.
-Bedrock Guardrails provides a layer of content policies you configure independently of the model — meaning you can apply the same guardrail across multiple models and update it without redeploying your application.
+Bedrock Guardrails provides a layer of content policies you configure independently of the model — apply the same guardrail across multiple models and update it without redeploying your application.

 Content filters